The classes and functions in this chapter allow Lua scripts to create new protocols for Wireshark.

-The classes and functions in this chapter allow Lua scripts to create new protocols for Wireshark.
 Proto protocol objects can have Pref preferences, ProtoField fields for filterable values that can be displayed in a details view tree, functions for dissecting the new protocol, and so on.

 The dissection function can be hooked into existing protocol tables through DissectorTable so that the new protocol dissector function gets called by that protocol, and the new dissector can itself call on other, already existing protocol dissectors by retrieving and calling the Dissector object.
-A Proto dissector can also be used as a post-dissector, at the end of every frame’s dissection, or as a heuristic dissector.

 A refererence to a dissector, used to call a dissector against a packet or a part of it.